Pregnancy Discrimination Attorneys in Pasadena, California

 - Changing your role when you return from leave

-- Failing to provide the same or similar position when you return, depending on the reason why the position is unavailable
+- Failing to provide the same or a similar position when you return, depending on the reason why the position is unavailable

 - Retaliating against you for taking leave